gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

 <p>
     OES recruits individuals for this position at different levels of education and experience:
 <ul>
-<li><u>Associate Evaluators</u> typically have a masters degree and 2-4 years of relevant experience in a social or behavioral science field (e.g., economics, psychology, political science, statistics, sociology, public policy, business, etc.).</li>
+<li><u>Associate Evaluators</u> typically have a master's degree and 2-4 years of relevant experience in a social or behavioral science field (e.g., economics, psychology, political science, statistics, sociology, public policy, business, etc.).</li>
 <li><u>Evaluators</u> typically have a master’s degree and 5-7 years of relevant experience.</li>
 <li><u>Senior Evaluators</u> typically have a master’s degree and 8 or more years of experience.</li>
 </ul>